gurbaninow/api-public/API.md

 #### The API is located at [https://api.gurbaninow.com/v1/](https://api.gurbaninow.com/v1/).
 The API is a normal GET API, it does not use REST or SOAP.

+##### NOTE: This API is a wrapper for the v2 API using the v1 parameters, is deprecated is only recomended for use in old applications that need to use the old [iGurbani v1](http://v1.igurbani.com/) query layout, eg. [GurbaniNow](https://gurbaninow.com/web)

 ## Search

 | Variable | Use                                                                                                                                                              |